microsoft/CameraTraps/README.md

 If you run into an error while creating the environment, try updating conda to version 4.5.11 or above.
 Check the version of conda using `conda --version`.

+## Usage

+To enter the conda virtual environment at your current shell, issue `conda activate cameratraps`.
+You should see `(cameratraps)` prepended to the command line prompt.
+Invoking `python` or `jupyter notebook` will now be using the interpreter and packages available in this virtual env.

-To exit the conda environment, issue `conda deactivate cameratraps`.
+To exit the virtual env, issue `conda deactivate cameratraps`.

+## Add additional packages

 If you need to use additional packages, add them to the environment file and run

 ```bash
 conda env update --file environment.yml
 ```

+## Other notes

 In some scripts, we also assume that you have the [AI for Earth utilities repo](https://github.com/Microsoft/ai4eutils) cloned and its path appended to `PYTHONPATH`.
 You can append a path to `PYTHONPATH` for the current shell session by executing